Correlation-Robust Optimal Auctions: Preliminaries

-We introduce the following technical notations.
-All spaces considered are polish spaces; we endow them with their Borel $\sigma-$algebra.
-Second, product spaces are endowed with product $\sigma-$algebra.
-Third, we use $\Delta (X)$ to denote the set of all probability measures over $X$. \\ We consider an environment where a single indivisible good is sold to $N\ge 2$ risk-neutral bidders.
-We denote by $I = \{1, 2, . . . , N\}$ the set of bidders.
-Each bidder $i$ has private information about her valuation for the object, which is modeled as a random variable $v_i$ with cumulative distribution function $F_i$\footnote{We allow distributions to have probability mass.
+I consider an environment where a single indivisible object is sold to $N\ge 2$ risk-neutral bidders.
+I denote by $I = \{1, 2, . . . , N\}$ the set of bidders.
+Each bidder $i$ has private information about her valuation for the object, which is modeled as a random variable $v_i$ with cumulative distribution function $F_i$\footnote{As will be discussed later, I allow distributions to have a probability mass on the maximum valuation.
 Furthermore, all results (with slight modifications) hold in discrete environments.}.
-Throughout the paper, we focus on symmetric environment, i.e., $F_i=F_j:=F$ for any $i,j \in I $.
-We use $f(v_i)$ to denote the density of $v_i$ in the distribution $F$ when $F$ is differentiable at $v_i$; We use $Pr(v_i)$ to denote the probability of $v_i$ in the distribution $F$ when $F$ has a probability mass at $v_i$.
-We denote $V_i$ as the support of $F$.
-We assume each $V_i$ is bounded.
-Without loss of generality, we assume $V_i = [0,1]$ as a normalization.
-The joint support of all $F$ is denoted as $V:= \times_{i=1}^N V_i=[0,1]^N$ with a typical value profile $v$.
-The joint distribution is denoted as $\mathcal{P}$.
-We denote bidder $i$'s opponent value profiles as $v_{-i}$, i.e., $v_{-i}\in V_{-i}:=\times_{j\neq i}V_j$.\\ The valuation profile $v$ is drawn from a joint distribution $\mathcal{P}$, which may have arbitrary correlation structure.
-The auctioneer only knows marginal distributions $F$ for each bidder but does not know how these bidders' valuations are correlated with each other.
-To the auctioneer, any joint distribution is plausible as long as the joint distribution is consistent with the marginals.
-We denote by
+Throughout the paper, I focus on symmetric environment, i.e., $F_i=F_j=F$\footnote{With slight abuse of notation, I also use $F$ to denote the probability measure consistent with the distribution $F$. } for any $i,j \in I $.
+I denote the support of $F_i$ by $V_i$.
+I assume that $V_i = [0,\bar{v}]$ for some $\bar{v}>0$.
+The joint support of all $F_i$ is $V= \times_{i=1}^N V_i=[0,\bar{v}]^N$ with a typical valuation profile $v$.
+I denote bidder $i$'s opponents' valuation profiles by $v_{-i}$, i.e., $v_{-i}\in V_{-i}=\times_{j\neq i}V_j$. \\ The valuation profile $v$ is drawn from a joint distribution $\mathcal{P}$, which may have an arbitrary correlation structure.
+The auctioneer only knows the marginal distribution $F$ of each bidder's valuation but does not know how these bidders' valuations are correlated.
+To the auctioneer, any joint distribution is \textit{conceivable} as long as the joint distribution is consistent with the marginal distribution.
+I denote by